 Fletch and Lisa have come from Dunedin as well.
 Lisa was working at WHK (now Findex) in IT support, she then worked for Contact Energy based at the Clyde Dam for 3 1/2 years.
-Lisa deals with the financial and hire aspects of the business but is very good at turning her hand to retail and can often be found in the Workshop.
-Golf is her passion, however she is not getting many opportunities to play, but has managed to find time to coach and play the occasional game.
+Lisa deals with the financial, HR and hire aspects of the business but is very good at turning her hand to retail and can often be found in the Workshop.
+Golf is her passion, however she is not getting many opportunities to play.
 Fletch left her job at St Hilda’s in Dunedin where she was HOD Physical Education and Outdoor Education.
-She is based at the Clyde shop and looks after the tour and marketing aspects of the business.
+She is based at the Clyde shop and looks after the tours, drivers and marketing aspects of the business.

 Jan Barnie; Jan is involved in office administration and tour planning.
 Jan has a love of cycling and when the chance of working in the industry came along she jumped at it.
-Able to turn her hand to anything, Jan enjoys riding her Scott 2020 Spark 910 as much as possible.
+Able to turn her hand to anything, Jan enjoys riding as much as possible.

 Lois Mulvihill; Lois is an Itinerary Planner and is focused on putting together trips for our wide ranging clients.
 She enjoys the challenge of putting together very personalized itineraries.
 Her positive attitude fits in well.
-She is riding and enjoying a Smart Motion Hypersonic E Bike, great for commuting from Alexandra to Clyde in the warmer months her favourite bike is her Scott Spark 950
+She is riding and enjoying a range of bikes

 Taz Hall: Taz joined us at the end of 2018 from school, he is in the workshop and on the shop floor in Clyde.
-Taz is developing into a very good cycle mechanic and his knowledge of all things cycling is improving everyday.
+Taz is an excellent cycle mechanic and his knowledge of all things cycling is improving everyday.
 His brand of choice is Devinci.

 Deb Attfield: Deb joined us in May 2019, she is a Clyde local and loves riding her 2019 Scott Genius Contessa 720 .
-Her roles include; stock entry, hire allocations, hire bike fittings and developing her retail knowledge and selling skills.
+Her roles include; hire allocations, hire bike fittings, and developing her retail knowledge and selling skills.
 You can always be guaranteed to be welcomed with a big smile and hi! from Deb.
-She is enjoying the opportunities to experience some adventure racing with taking part in the 2019 Spring Challenge held in the Cromwell area.

 Jeremy Hogue, Warren Lees, Dave Murray, Andrew Hunter and Stu Cameron all cover various driving roles.
 These guys just live and love Central Otago and our clients benefit from their knowledge (stories) and enjoy the great sense of humour they all possess.